Live-Charts/Live-Charts/README.md

 This is the logic you use in every chart, there are just some litle properties or rules that change from each type of chart.
 You can also see examples here: [Winforms](https://github.com/beto-rodriguez/Live-Charts/tree/master/WinForms), [WPF](https://github.com/beto-rodriguez/Live-Charts/tree/master/ChartsTest)

-Add as many series and values as you need, they can also change dynamically, dont worry, LiveCharts handle it.
+Add as many series and values as you need, they can also change dynamically, don't worry, LiveCharts handle it.

 ```c#
 var series = new SeriesCollection();